fediverse-devnet/feditest/docs/plan/index.md

    difficulties for users whose friends are on Firefish?"

-3. **To interactively enable new developers to quickly and correctly implement the relevant protocols so they can create a full-fledged Fediverse app as quickly as possible.**.
-For example, a new developer may not easily realize that their code encodes public keys needed for HTTP signatures incorrectly.
+3. **To interactively enable new developers to quickly and correctly implement the relevant protocols so they can create a full-fledged, interoperable Fediverse app as quickly as possible**.
+For example, a new developer may not easily realize that their code encodes public keys (needed for HTTP signatures) incorrectly.

-   Example question: "I am signing the message, but why doesn't it show up in Mastodon?"
+   Example question: "I am signing the message as the spec says, but why doesn't it show up in Mastodon?"

 As the needed technical setup is very different for the interactive application area 3, this project focuses on supporting standards development and automated regression